tracytratran/tracytratran.github.io/README.md

-# Medborgerskab Quiz App
+# Aktiv Medborgerskab Quiz App

-A TypeScript and React-based quiz application with Tailwind CSS for studying Danish citizenship questions.
+A TypeScript and React-based quiz application with Tailwind CSS for studying Danish active citizenship questions.

 ## Features